PeterSVenton/portfolio/README.md

 - [ ] Setup AWS knowledge base with agent/gpt like screen
 - [ ] Write 5-10 work articles
 - [ ] Add Breadcrumbs / TOC to mdx pages
+- [ ] When on paginated migration on mobile the table causes overflow
+- [ ] Header/Navbar doesn't render correctly on mobile when looking at certain md pages

 ## Articles